borisrepl/boris/README.md

 ![Demo](http://dl.dropbox.com/u/508607/BorisDemo-v4.gif "Quick Demo")

 Python has one.
 Ruby has one.
 Clojure has one.
-Now PHP has one too.
+Now PHP has one, too.
 Boris is PHP's missing REPL (read-eval-print loop), allowing developers to experiment with PHP code in the terminal in an interactive manner.
 If you make a mistake, it doesn't matter, Boris will report the error and stand to attention for